 Prioritizing healthy fat and protein foods in your diet means that you would have more lean meats, high protein vegetables, nuts, and eggs.

 Avoid all processed foods like frozen meals, simple carbs like pasta or white bread, and fatty butter similar to margarine.
 The best way to consume carbohydrates is to go for complex carbs like fruits, starchy vegetables, and whole grains.

 Endomorphs benefit most from planned workouts that are designed to expedite fat burning and define muscles.
 Weightlifting plus cardio is usually the winning combination.

-The quickest way to identify your body type is to evaluate yourself objectively.
+The quickest way to identify your somatotype from the three types of body build is to evaluate yourself objectively.
 You can also try a body type quiz, but a quick look in the mirror works too!

 - Ectomorph: You have almost no body fat, a wiry frame, and long slender limbs.